webpro-nl/knip/README.md

 The `entry` files target the starting point(s) to resolve the rest of the imported code.
 The `project` files should contain all files to match against the files resolved from the entry files, including potentially unused files.

-Then run the checks with `npx knip`, or add a script to `package.json`:
+Then run the checks with `npx knip`.
+Or first add this script to `package.json`:

 ```json
 {